-The same pattern turns up in the analysis of the other three items -- how often Jews visit Israel, talk about the Jewish state, and contribute to the United Jewish Appeal.
-As can be seen in Table 19 below, the more years of education, the more likely a Jew will visit Israel.
+The same pattern turns up in the analysis of the other three items--how often Jews visit Israel, talk about the Jewish state, and contribute to the United Jewish Appeal.
+As can be seen in Table 18, the more years of education, the more likely a Jew will visit Israel.

-5 S 11 S 306 X Never < 5 Years 6-10 Years 11-15 Years 15+ Years
+Never < 5 Years 6-10 Years 11-15 Years 15+ Years

 Never Visited 87 75 67 47 49

-Visited Once 7 17 010 18 22 17
+Visited Once 7 17 18 22 17

-Visited Twice 3 .4 6 14 1 B
+Visited Twice 3 4 6 14 17

 Visited Three or More Times 3 4 9 17 17

 And once again, type of Jewish school attended and number of years involved are associated with propensity to engage in discussions about the Jewish state.
 Three-fifths of those without any formal training rarely or never discuss Israel, while the parallel figures for day schoolers is 23 percent.
-The proportion who talk "often" is much more, 55 percent, for day schoolers.
+The proportion who talk "often" is much higher--55 percent--for day schoolers.

-2. Rarely or Often
+Rarely or Never Often

-Never 3/

 Day School 22 45

 Part-time/Afternoon 41 18

 Sunday School 29 20

 Private Tutor 29 28

 Never Attended 61 7

 Total 42 18

 Looking at sources of Jewish communal financial support and activity, Jewish education is clearly relevant.
-Over four-fifths, 83 percent of the respondents in households that contribute to Jewish charities, have received formal Jewish schooling.
+Over four-fifths--83 percent--of the respondents in households that contribute to Jewish charities, have received formal Jewish schooling.
 Furthermore, it appears that close to 60 percent of former Jewish school pupils are in households that donate.